krlabs/LinkedIn-Web-Scraper/README.md

 # LinkedIn-Web-Scraper
-Ordinary Web Scraper LinkedIn post on Python and Selenium WebDriver for Chrome
+Ordinary Web Scraper LinkedIn posts on Python and Selenium WebDriver for Chrome browser.